 There are three main causes of Pet allergies-

-- PET DANDER- This consists of coming in contact with proteins from microscopic flakes (dandruff-like) of skin shed by pets.
+- PET/ANIMAL DANDER- This consists of coming in contact with proteins from microscopic flakes (dandruff-like) of skin shed by pets/animals.

-- PET SALIVA- This consists of coming in contact with the proteins from the saliva of pets.
+- PET/ANIMAL SALIVA- This consists of coming in contact with the proteins from the saliva of pets/animals.

-- PET URINE- This consists of coming in contact with the proteins from the urine of pets.
+- PET/ANIMAL URINE/FECES- This consists of coming in contact with the proteins from the urine/feces of pets/animals.

 WHERE THE ALLERGENS COLLECT

-While Pet hair is not an allergen, the dander, saliva and urine can collect on it, as well as on furniture and other surfaces at home, the workplace, school, etc. This includes on other people, other pets and on any items that they may come in contact with (such as food or toys).
+The dander, saliva and urine/feces can collect on furniture and other surfaces at home, the workplace, school, etc. This includes on other people, other pets/animals and on any items that you may come in contact with (such as food or toys).

-People with pet allergies have to also look out for air allergens in public spaces such as parks, shopping centres, etc.
+People with pet/animal allergies have to also look out for air allergens in public spaces such as parks, shopping centres, zoos, etc.